HumanMLLM/IRG-MotionLLM/README.md

 In our work, we mainly conduct experiments on the HumanML3D and KIT-ML datasets.
 Please refer to [this link](https://github.com/EricGuo5513/HumanML3D) for motion dataset preparations.

 ### Prepare the Annotations of SFT and RL Data
-We provide the examples of the annotations for each training stage.
+We provide the examples of the annotations for each training stage ([HERE](https://github.com/HumanMLLM/IRG-MotionLLM/tree/main/SFT/HumanML3D/dataset/annotations_demo)).
 You can construct the SFT and RL dataset with the data engine introduced in our paper to train your own IRG-MotionLLM.

 ## 🔥Training
 You can train your own IRG-MotionLLM by using the following scripts.
 Do remember to replace ambiguous paths to the exact paths to your dataset and pre-trained models.